Lopud island in the Elaphiti archipelago, southern Dalmatia

 April–June

-Ideal for walking, sightseeing, and quiet beach days.
-Fewer visitors, lower prices, and lush green landscapes make this one of Lopud's most rewarding seasons.
+Ideal for walking, sightseeing and quiet beach days.
+Fewer visitors, lower prices and green Mediterranean landscapes make this one of Lopud's most rewarding seasons.

 • Perfect weather for coastal walks